m-maresch/vate/README.md

 Federated learning
 - TensorFlow Federated: No multi-machine support, only for simulations
 - PySyft: OK
-- Flower: OK, seems to be the simplest option for our scenario, was made with exactly this in mind (see the Flower paper)
+- Flower: OK, seems to be the simplest option for our scenario, was made with exactly this in mind (see [4])

 Kubernetes for edge:
 - K3s: OK, would involve edge only, no serverless infrastructure out of the box